 If you have a couple of hours to spare, then a work party is a chance to get outside, network, and have some fun.
 Activities include sign and trail maintenance, invasive species removal, estuary clean-ups and other projects as inspiration strikes.
 Check our Facebook page for upcoming events.

 New programs are added as people step forward to help organize them.
-If you are interested in: Young Naturalists, bio blitz, walks and talks, events/movie nights, please contact us.
+If you are interested in: youth programs, walks and talks, events/movie nights, please contact us.
 If you have another area of interest you want to work on, please contact us.

 Photo by Judith Holm, SES tent at Canada Day 150, July 1 2017